Discover Réunion : Gastronomy

 Between desserts and arranged rums

-Reunion's viennoiseries include macatia, a small round loaf sweetened with milk and sometimes filled with chocolate; pâté créole, a crumbly, hearty shortbread cake, sometimes filled with jam; sweet potato cake, which is as melting as it is hearty; bonbon-miel, a kind of doughnut soaked in honey syrup.
+Reunion's viennoiseries include macatia, a small round loaf sweetened with milk and sometimes filled with chocolate; pâté créole, a crumbly, hearty shortcrust cake, sometimes filled with jam; sweet potato cake, which is as melting as it is hearty; bonbon-miel, a kind of doughnut soaked in honey syrup.
 Finally, the bonbon-cravate is a crunchy doughnut sold mainly in small traditional stores.
 Despite its name, it looks rather like a bow tie.

 Mascarin chocolates are the island's best-known products, flavored with local flavors: rum honey, tamarind, combava, vanilla coffee and ginger.
-You can also take home jams and jellies made from Pei fruit: pineapple, mango, letchi, banana, guava, passion fruit, etc.
+You can also take home jams and jellies made from Pei fruits: pineapple, mango, letchi, banana, guava, passion fruit, etc.

 After all, fruit is the island's star attraction, unlike many other tropical destinations.
 One thinks of course of the victoria pineapple, described by some as the best pineapple in the world, grown only in the Indian Ocean.
-Then there's banana, papaya, mango (eaten ripe or green and crunchy with a little chilli salt) and, of course, letchis, a winter fruit that's even put at the foot of the Christmas tree.
+Then there's banana, papaya, mango (eaten ripe or crunchy green with a little chilli salt) and, of course, letchis, a winter fruit that's even put at the foot of the Christmas tree.
 They're much tastier than those found in mainland France.

 As for hot beverages, Bourbon Pointu coffee is reputed to be one of the world's finest coffees (and one of the most expensive too), and is sold in delicatessens as far afield as Japan.
 It's hard to find on the island.
 Alternatively, try café-vanille, an original product, since it's a Reunionese innovation.
 Very fruity.
-In addition to the many fruit juices consumed by locals, there's COT, a lemonade created in 1971, sold in a small brown glass bottle.
+In addition to the many fruit juices consumed by locals, there's COT, a lemonade created in 1971 and sold in a small brown glass bottle.

 Reunion also produces "Pei" beer, such as the famous Dodo, a light 5-degree blond that has been around since 1962.
 Famous craft beers include Picaro and Les Dalons ("the buddies" in Creole).
 When it comes to wine, Réunion boasts local production, harvested exclusively in the cirque de Cilaos.
 Well sheltered from the wind and enjoying plenty of sunshine, without too much heat thanks to its altitude, Réunion's vineyards are the southernmost in France.
 Nevertheless, production remains very limited, with most of the wine served on the island being imported from mainland France or the rest of the world.